Jewels of Indochina

 Day 14 - Scenic drive via Danang to Hoi An

-This morning, we set off on a scenic drive over the stunning Hai Van Pass, also known as the Ocean Cloud Pass.
-As we travel, watch as we pass charming rural scenes featuring thatched wooden houses and rice paddies, all while enjoying sweeping views of the sea.
+This morning, we'll set off on a breathtaking drive along the Hai Van Pass, also called the Ocean Cloud Pass.
+Along the way, enjoy charming rural scenes with thatched wooden houses and lush rice paddies, all framed by stunning sea views.

-Continuing our journey, we'll explore the Marble Mountains - five peaks representing the elements of water, wood, fire, metal and earth.
-These natural grottoes have been beautifully transformed into intricate Buddhist sanctuaries.
+Next, we'll explore the Marble Mountains - five striking peaks that represent the elements of water, wood, fire, metal, and earth.
+Inside, you'll find peaceful Buddhist grottoes and beautiful temples carved into the stone.

 Accommodation: